Village Green (song): Background and inspiration

 In July 1965, the Kinks were informally blacklisted from performing in the United States by the American Federation of Musicians.
-The circumstances that led to the ban are unclear but likely stemmed from several incidents during the band's 1965 US tour; bandleader Ray Davies later attributed it to a combination of "bad luck, bad management, [and] bad behaviour".
+The circumstances that led to the ban are unclear but likely stemmed from several incidents during the band's 1965 US tour; Ray Davies, the Kinks' bandleader, later attributed it to a combination of "bad luck, bad management, [and] bad behaviour".
 Music critic Ian MacDonald suggests the ban left the group comparatively isolated from American influence, guiding them away from their earlier blues-based riffing towards a distinctly English songwriting style.
 In early 1966, Davies grew obsessed with aspects of English aristocracy and the country's dying traditions.
 He expressed his pride of Britain in an April 1966 interview with Melody Maker magazine, wishing its culture could remain distinct from that of America and Europe, as well as a desire to keep writing "very English songs".

 Davies likely composed "Village Green" around 16 August 1966, the same day the Kinks played at Torquay Town Hall in Devon, a rural part of England.
 He later recalled the song spawning from his disappointment after finding out the beer at a Devon pub was stored in a pressurised metal keg rather than in a traditional wooden barrel.
 Davies explained in a 1974 interview: "I notice the difference.
 Some wouldn't.
 But it doesn't get you in the legs anymore ..."
 He also observed an encroachment of Devon's country landscape by more modern buildings.
 Davies may have been further inspired by the small town of Oakham, where the Kinks played a benefit four days later.
 He was also inspired by Under Milk Wood, a radio drama about a small Welsh town completed by the poet Dylan Thomas just before his death in 1953.